doublesecretagency/craft-googlemaps/docs/javascript/dynamicmap.js.md

 This file contains the `DynamicMap` model, which can be used to create dynamic, chainable map objects.
 Each instance of a `DynamicMap` object correlates with a different Google Map instance.

 :::warning Don't access directly
-It is extremely rare to need to access this model directly.
+It is extremely rare to need to create a `DynamicMap` model directly.
 You will almost always use the [`googleMaps` singleton object](/javascript/googlemaps.js/) to create and retrieve map objects.
 :::

 For a more comprehensive explanation of how to use the internal API, check out the docs regarding the [Universal Methods](/maps/universal-methods/) and [JavaScript Methods](/maps/javascript-methods/).